 As a professional photographer, should I watermark my photos?
 It’s a question we wrestled with as new photographers and one of the most common questions (and hot topic debates) we see in photography groups all over the internet.
 For the first few years of our career, we watermarked our photos, but we haven’t for years, because we don’t believe it’s in the best interest of our clients, or the smartest decision for our business.
 Here are the three most common myths we hear about watermarking, and the reasons we don’t watermark our photos anymore.

 When we first started shooting, we watermarked our photos because we wanted to appear professional.
-If our photos have a professional-looking logo on them, we reasoned, people will take our photos seriously.
-The truth is, people take good photos seriously and reject bad ones, watermarked or not.
-In other words, the watermark doesn’t make the photo professional; the professionalism of the photo does.
+If our pictures have a fancy, official-looking logo on them, we reasoned, people will take our photos (and us!) more seriously!
+The truth is, people take good photos seriously.
+The watermark doesn’t make the photo professional; the professionalism of the photo does.

-When our clients invest with us, they are investing in full access to the high-resolution images, and unlimited downloading for their friends and family.
-We want our clients to love and share their photos.
-Our business exists to serve our clients, and watermarks just distract from their memories.
-Plus, it would cost us extra time.
+Side Note: When our clients invest with us, they are investing in full access to the high-resolution images, and unlimited downloading for their friends and family.
+We want our clients to love and share their photos everywhere.
+Our business exists to serve our clients.
+Watermarks just distract from their memories.

-In our experience, here’s how a photographer posting photos actually pulls in real business:
+In our experience, that’s not true.
+Here’s how a photographer posting photos actually pulls in real business:

 1. Client hires Photographer.